TheMarex/prosem/Niklaus/RandomWalk.md

 starting at v to visit *all* nodes.
 We can use this as upper bound for $E(i, j)$ (of course this bound is not exactly tight, but suffices).

 First we should not that in an undirected connected graph, there is always a path $(v_0, v_1, \dots, v_k)$ of length less than $2n$ that reaches all nodes.
-We are not going to state the proof for that here, but you can find it in \citeNiklaus{DBLP:books/daglib/0094933} Solution to Excerise 5.10.
+We are not going to state the proof for that here, but you can find it in \citeNiklaus{DBLP:books/daglib/0094933} Solution to Exercise 5.10.

 From that we can see that: